AntiMicroX/antimicrox/README.md

 This program is currently supported under various Linux distributions.

-Informations about all developers from AntiMicro team and main creator (Ryochan7) are included in application.
+Information about all developers from AntiMicro team and main creator (Ryochan7) are included in application.
 Their **old versions** are here:

 https://github.com/AntiMicro/antimicro